gs-gs/parks-bce-integration-bookable-things/api_reservations.rst

     Users may add other keys in the future to follow their changing requirements, but should care about validation of that data themselves.

+    Root ``units`` field is deprecated but still accepted; logically better to send it as ``extra_data.units`` (for pricing types required that - person both old and new, old groups) or don't send at all (for new group pricing).
+Reservations created with "unit" in extra_data return it only in extra_data; ones got it as a root field return them as a root field.
+This may look strange for cases when reservation is accessed by another party using different kind (old/new) of API.

     Response example::

       {